How to manage workplace capacity in 2020

 Capacity management can be a daunting task, but with the right technology in place, it’s easier.
 This may not be necessary for every workplace.
 If your team is small, you have personal offices for every employee, or you have a dedicated and well-resourced workplace team, it’s possible that you can easily manage these tasks on your own.

 If that’s not the case, you can use an employee registration tool, like Envoy Protect, to help you automate capacity management.
 This allows you to set a capacity limit for how many people can be in your workplace at any time.
 Once you meet capacity, Envoy will automatically stop employees and visitors from being able to sign-in.
 This helps you prevent overcrowding and meet social distancing regulations.
+You can also use desk booking software that restricts which desks employees can book, ensuring they keep a safe distance.

 For larger companies with more employees and more office space, you might also consider investing in and installing occupancy sensors throughout your workplace.
 Occupancy analytics company Density uses motion sensors to monitor how spaces are being utilized.
 This can help you keep track of how many people are in your space and where those people are.
 They explain that “with occupancy data, workplace teams can keep track of occupied and/or vacant space and pinpoint what areas of the offices need cleaning and what areas do not.”